Brian Laundrie's Autopsy Inconclusive

-An autopsy on Brian Laundrie's remains turned up inconclusive results, authorities announced Friday.
+An autopsy on Brian Laundrie's remains turned up inconclusive results, authorities announced.

-An autopsy of the fugitive's bones was completed Friday, and his remains will be sent to an anthropologist for further examination, according to multiple news reports.
+The autopsy of the fugitive's bones was completed Friday, Oct.
+23, and his remains will be sent to an anthropologist for further examination, according to multiple news reports.

 Laundrie family attorney Steven Bertolino said they had been hoping for more answers regarding a cause of death.

-Laundrie's remains were found Wednesday -- 37 days after he'd last been seen -- when his remains were found at Myakkahatchee Creek Environmental Park in an area that had previously been under water.
+Laundrie's remains were found Wednesday, Oct.
+20 -- 37 days after he'd last been seen -- when his remains were found at Myakkahatchee Creek Environmental Park in an area that had previously been underwater.

 Laundrie had been named a person of interest in the strangulation of his girlfriend, Gabby Petito.